avpripri/avpripri/Phase1Aircraft.md

 ### Electric Motors + ICE Generator Set
 ![Freepiston Geneator](./resources/freepiston_genset.jpeg)

-Pros - Ultra-reliable, can utilize purpose build "genset" with high efficiency.
+Pros - Reliability, "genset" is more efficient than ICE.

-Cons - Heavy (motors, props, generator and engine), twin engine requires additional rating
+Cons - Operating cost(fuel), Heavy (motors, props, generator and engine), modestly complex, maintenace

 ## Single Prop
 Pros - Very simple, easy to fly.
 Can be connected to a "dual" motor to add some power redundancy.